bparanj/crystal/electronics/book/energy-frequency-vibration/work.md

 \text{Work} = \text{Force} \times \text{Distance}
 \]

-By making this assumption, the work is simply the product of the force applied and the distance moved in the direction of the force.
+By making this assumption, the work is the product of the force applied and the distance moved in the direction of the force.

 Energy is required to apply a force, especially if that force results in movement and thus work.

-1. Force and Energy:
+Force and Energy:

 To apply a force that moves an object, energy must be used.
 For example, when you lift a book, your body uses chemical energy (from food) to generate the muscle force needed to raise the book against gravity.

-2. Work and Energy Transfer:
+Work and Energy Transfer:

 When the force moves the object, energy is transferred to the object as work.
 For instance, lifting the book increases its gravitational potential energy.

 What is a simple experiment to illustrate gravitational potential energy?

-3. Static Force:
+Static Force:

 If a force is applied without movement (like pushing against a wall), no work is done on the wall, but energy is still expended to maintain the force (e.g., your muscles use energy even if the wall doesn’t move).